 He said, “It was amended in 1998 and allowed IP University to do affiliation.
 IP University was launched to offer professional courses only and not regular courses like BA, BSc.
 But, now IP also has 127 affiliated colleges, and it too has surpassed its capacity.”
 TOI reported that the CM, at a later digital press conference, claimed that the Delhi government was ready to invest in opening more colleges.

 Kejriwal focused on the difference between students who passed out of school and the students who got admitted to DU.
 While 2,50,000 students pass out from Delhi, only 1,25,000 out of them manage to get admissions in Delhi-based colleges.

 The University of Delhi demanded a 100% cut-off from some of its courses this year.
-Amidst the 2020 coronavirus crisis, the students were not expected to get a near-perfect score, but an actually ‘perfect’ academic score to get admitted to some courses.
+Even amidst the 2020 coronavirus crisis, the students were expected to get an actually ‘perfect’ academic score to get admitted to some courses.

 Featured Image Source – The Indian Express

 Download the DU Express app on Play Store to stay connected with all the latest admission news and campus news 24×7.Click here to download the app.

 Join our Telegram channel today free of cost to get all the latest updates delivered directly on your smartphone.Click here to subscribe to our Telegram channel or search for – @DUExpressIndia on Telegram to join.